-Each string argument is treated by $T_E X$ as a separate input line.
+Each string argument is treated by T_EX as a separate input line.
 If there is a table argument instead of a list of strings, this has to be a consecutive array of strings to print (the first non-string value will stop the printing process).

-The optional parameter can be used to print the strings using the catcode regime defined by $\colon catcodetable n$.
+The optional parameter can be used to print the strings using the catcode regime defined by $\colon 2n$ to $\colon 2n$.
 If n is -1, the currently active catcode regime is used.
-If n is -2, the resulting catcodes are the result of $\toldsymbol{toldsymbol{toldsymbol{strong}}}$ and the category code 10 (space).
+If n is -2, the resulting catcodes are the result of $\colon 2n$ to $\colon 2n$ category codes are 12 (other) except for the space character, that has category code 10 (space).
 Otherwise, if n is not a valid catcode table, then it is ignored, and the currently active catcode regime is used instead.